RJPearson94/terraform-provider-twilio/docs/data-sources/messaging_alpha_senders.md

 - `id` - The ID of the resource (Same as the service SID)
 - `service_sid` - The SID of the messaging service the alpha senders are associated with
-- `account_sid` - The account SID associated with the alpha sender
+- `account_sid` - The account SID associated with the alpha senders
 - `alpha_senders` - A list of `alpha_sender` blocks as documented below

 ---